Andreas P. Mentzelopoulos

 Cambridge, MA, 02139, USA

-I am the founder and lead researcher of LOBSTgER, a project that develops latent diffusion models to generate and enhance high-resolution underwater imagery.
+I am the co-founder and lead researcher of LOBSTgER, a project that develops latent diffusion models to generate and enhance high-resolution underwater imagery.
 In collaboration with photographer Keith Ellenbogen, LOBSTgER combines AI and ocean photography to raise awareness of marine environments while advancing generative modeling research.

 news